Murder of Lindsay Hawker: Arrest and trial

 In court, Ichihashi admitted to suffocating Hawker to prevent her from screaming for help while he raped her.
 On 21 July 2011, the Chiba District Court sentenced Ichihashi to life imprisonment for the murder of Hawker.
 The Hawker family had requested the death penalty, but the court felt the death penalty was inappropriate because Ichihashi had no previous convictions and because at the age of 32 there was still a chance he could be rehabilitated.

+As of 2023, Ichihashi is serving his sentence in Nagano Prison according to an article on the Daily Shincho.

 Media coverage

 During the investigation, Hawker's parents strove to keep their daughter's case on the media agenda.
 They appealed for information shortly after the murder, visited Japan three months later to renew attention, and visited again a year after her death, imploring the media to keep the case alive and for Ichihashi to turn himself in.
 Although Bill Hawker expressed dismay at the lack of information about Ichihashi's whereabouts, he said "we have not come here to criticize the Japanese police".
 Hawker's family returned again on the second anniversary of her death, and her father revisited the country a month after Ichihashi's arrest to express his gratitude.

 Hawker's murder was repeatedly compared to the 2000 murder of British citizen Lucie Blackman, whose dismembered body was found buried in a shallow grave at a beach in Miura, Kanagawa in January 2001.

 On 29 February 2008, ABC News aired a US documentary titled Vanished in Japan related to the deaths of Hawker and Blackman.
 In September 2008, BBC Radio 4 broadcast A Tokyo Murder by John Dryden and Miriam Smith, a three-part radio play which is loosely based on the Hawker case.

 Ichihashi wrote a book titled Until I Was Arrested, which tells his side of the story.
 He offered Hawker's family all royalties his book might earn, which the family rejected.
 A film, I Am Ichihashi: Journal of a Murderer, starring Japanese actor Dean Fujioka, was released in November 2013, based on the book by Ichihashi, and covering the two and a half years he spent on the run before being arrested in November 2009.